-While the examples above are good ones, we know you may need something more specific for your market or target audience.
+While the examples above are helpful, we know that you may need something more specific for your market or target audience.

-Did you know you have access to the library of Facebook ads across many different categories, including real estate?
+Did you know that you have access to the library of Facebook ads across many different categories, including real estate?
 Finding current ads your competitors are running has never been easier.

 - Go to the Facebook Ads Library

-- Select “housing” from the drop down Ad Category menu
+- Select “housing” from the drop-down Ad Category menu

 - Type in your competitor’s name or your market location